DavidVorick/userspace-rng/README.md

 To protect users against insecure hardware, we developed a library that generates reliable entropy in userspace.
 We have constructed the library to ensure that the randomness can only be compromised if both the operating system RNG is broken and also the assumptions made by our library are incorrect.
 Had the Android wallets used userspace-random to generate their entropy, user funds likely would have been safe despite the flaw in Android itself.

-## Construction

 This library draws entropy from CPU jitter.
 Specifically, the number of nanoseconds required to complete a cryptographic hash function has a high